 Tangy with a bit of spice, Red Pepper Walnut Dip is a scoop-worthy recipe!
 Toss it, spread it, dollop it, this roasted red pepper, vegetarian dip is simply healthy food.

 When I scored a .99 bag of wilted sweet red bell peppers, I knew exactly what I was going to make.
 Muhammara.
-A middle eastern dip.
+A middle eastern red pepper walnut dip.

 This tangy, walnut and pepper dip requires roasted peppers so a few dings and bruises made no difference to me.
 Red peppers are riper, sweeter and generally more expensive than the younger green peppers.
 They also spoil faster because they are farther along in the ripening process.
 They can be stored in the fridge for up to a week.

 Deliciously healthy dip

 Together, the ingredients in this recipe make a delicious dip plus they are a good health investment.

 - Sweet red peppers star in this dip.
 But that’s not all.
 They contribute vitamins C and A and that bright red color means more anti-inflammatory from the plant chemicals help in preventing cancer.
 Peppers are on the lower end of the potassium scale, making them a better choice for people with kidney disease.
 (Though this recipe has walnuts, a high potassium food, so this dip may not be ideal for those watching potassium levels).